tylerebowers/Schwab-API-Python/README.md

 # TD-Ameritrade-API-Python-Client
 In preperation for the Schwab integration please create a Schwab developer account [here](https://beta-developer.schwab.com/).
-Next update planned for release after Schwab's API access is working.
+Next update planned in < 2 weeks, next is after Schwab's API access is working.
 Join the [Discord group](https://discord.gg/m7SSjr9rs9)

 ## Quick setup
 1. `pip3 install requests window-terminal websockets pandas SQLAlchemy`
 2. Review preferences and credentials in modules/universe.py (specifically consumerKey, accountNumber (for streaming), and callbackUrl)
 3. Start by running from main.py

-## Effective summer 2023:
- - Progress on modules is paused until this program can work with Schwab's API.

 ## What can this program do?
  - Access all api funtions